 Selecting an Advisor (Tuesday, March 5th | 9:00 AM)

 Organized with the Jessie Smith Noyes Foundation

-This session will explore strategies that foundations can take to assess, manage, and collaborate with values-aligned investment advisors.
-We will hear from foundations with distinct missions and investment priorities, to learn from their experiences and answer the question, “how can the practices and culture of an advisor or fund manager embody the values of a foundation?”
-Panelists will share their distinct processes for evaluating their own needs, identifying service providers, and collaborating with their chosen advisor.
-Speakers will also provide resources and practical tips for foundations looking to change the way they collaborate with their advisor.
+This session will explore strategies to assess, manage, and collaborate with values-aligned investment advisors.
+We will hear from foundations with investment priorities, to learn from their experiences and answer the question, “how can the practices and culture of an advisor or fund manager embody the values of mission-driven organization?”
+Panelists will share their distinct processes for evaluating investment requirements, identifying potential partners, and collaborating with their chosen advisor.
+Speakers will also provide resources and practical tips for those looking to improve the ways in which they collaborate with their advisor.

 Rini Banerjee, President, Jessie Smith Noyes Foundation (moderator)

 Susan Babcock, Consultant, Babcock Consulting